edmond-b/edmond-b/README.md

   </tbody>
 </table>

+### Flexibility

+At Makers Academy, part of the curriculum was focused on working with other developers as team.
+This included working with an Agile workflow and using pair programming where possible.
+These felt like a natural way to work as it allows for more precision in how work is distributed within teams.
+Collaborating on a single project using a driver and a navigator allows your workflow to run smoother and more efficiently.
+My time at Makers was spent working with a diverse group of people, each with their own individualized skill set, which required me to always take on a unique role within the team.
+I gained great management and leadership skills as well as the ability to work alone during my time at Makers.
+Errors are inevitable and can mean the difference between success and failure.
+I am confident in working through these difficult tasks alone through the debugging skills taught at Makers.

+### Communication

+Having worked with the public in my previous roles, I had had to adjust my communication skills to meet the needs of those who were non-verbal, deaf, and various other mental and physical challenges.
+I have, therefore, learnt to communicate effectively with my employees, managers, and customers in person, online, in writing, and on the phone.
+My experience has shown that a highly skilled team which lacks communication will always deliver a lesser product than a moderately skilled team with great communication.

 ## Education

 **Makers Academy**
-(March 2020 - July 2020)
-* 16-week computer programming bootcamp; one of the top ranked bootcamps in London.
+16-week computer programming bootcamp.
+One of the top ranked bootcamps in London.
 Due to unfortunate event of COVID-19, Makers was forced to switch to full remote training during my time with them.
 Despite this, I was able to maintain the same quality of work.
 This has given me the confidence to work from home as well as the eagerness to get back into the office.

 **Brighton University**
-(October 2014 - June 2018)
-* Mechanical & Manufacturing Engineering.
+Mechanical & Manufacturing Engineering.

-Mechanical & Manufacturing Engineering: I left Brighton University with a certificate of higher education in Engineering & Mathematics.
+I left Brighton University with a certificate of higher education in Engineering & Mathematics.

-**Ealing, Hammersmith & West London College** (September 2012 - June 2014)
+**Ealing, Hammersmith & West London College**
-* Physics: B
-* Biology: D
-* Maths: C
-* As - Psychology: A
+A-Levels: Mathematics - Biology - Physics

+As: Psychology

 ## Experience

-**_Coming Soon..._**

 ## Other Interests